xsscx/srd/README.md

 * All Code and Questions are Welcome
 * When you see Code Errors, Fails or LOL's..
 Please Open an Issue...
 Thanks!

-Please Contribute Code to be run on the SRD.
+Please Contribute your Code & Ideas.
+Help us Prove the SRD Model.
 Results to be Posted rapidly.
 --------------------------------------------------

 Open an Issue with Details and a Link to your Xcode Project, App or Code and I will attempt to run your Code on the SRD and post Results.
 Entitlements are the big Hammer to swing with the SRD so include your entitlements.plist.